Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

 ## Overview

-In the [previous chapter](../../1-Authentication\1-sign-in\README-incremental.md), you learnt how a React single-page application (SPA) authenticating users against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD), using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).
+In the [previous chapter](../../1-Authentication\1-sign-in\README-incremental.md), you learnt how a React single-page application (SPA) authenticating users against [Microsoft Entra ID](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Microsoft Entra ID), using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).

 In this chapter we will extend our React single-page application (SPA) by making it also call [Microsoft Graph](https://docs.microsoft.com/graph/overview).

 ## Scenario

-1. The client React SPA uses **MSAL React** to sign-in a user and obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
+1. The client React SPA uses **MSAL React** to sign-in a user and obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Microsoft Entra ID**.
 2. The access token is used as a *bearer token* to authorize the user to call the **Microsoft Graph API**.
 3. The **Microsoft Graph API** responds with the payload if user is authorized.